Annotation Interface EventHandling

 handlers.
 Be aware, that these are applied per single event handling method call.

-imply, that no transaction will be active while executing the EventHandler
+imply, that no transaction will be active while executing the EventHandler.
+For instance, using

 This annotation may also be used within meta annotations, typically to avoid duplication of the group()